Gav76/AWS_AI_Hackathon_2018/README.md

 Note: No messages to this address are stored or retained.
 All mails and attachments have been deleted after processing.
 ```

+## Configuration

+Create two s3 buckets, _BucketName_ and _BucketName-temp_

+Create an IAM role and attach the IAM_Policy

+Create the Lambda function, increasing the timeout to 90s

+Configure an Action on the S3 bucket to call the Lambda function on _Create Object_

+In SES, Verify a new Domain and then Verify the receiving email address.  _Note: After testing you need to request the limit on sending only to verified addresses is lifted  See : https://docs.aws.amazon.com/ses/latest/DeveloperGuide/request-production-access.html _